 The thing is, even while they’re telling you how bad things are, they seem to find comfort in their distress.
 It’s almost as if they are proud of their problems.
 If they would ever stop bemoaning their life, perhaps I or someone could tell them that chaos is contrary to the will of God.

-We find in Genesis 1:1-2 (ESV), “In the beginning, God created the heavens and the earth.
+Genesis 1:1-2 (ESV) says, “In the beginning, God created the heavens and the earth.
 The earth was without form and void, and darkness was over the face of the deep.
 And the Spirit of God was hovering over the face of the waters.”
-And in Hebrews 11:3 (ESV), “By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible.“
+And in Hebrews 11:3 (ESV), “By faith we understand that the universe was created by the word of God so that what is seen was not made out of things that are visible.“